Studio3T/datasets/README.md

 Do you have a dataset you think should be in this set?
 Let us know (or create a PR!).

-aggregation: Datasets for aggregation examples
+twitter: Sampled Twitter tweets for aggregation excercises
-pubs: Datasets for pubs in the UK
+pubs: Various collections of Pubs in the UK